Quantus: An Explainable AI Toolkit for Responsible Evaluation of Neural Network Explanations and Beyond: Toolkit Overview

-The library is thoroughly documented and includes in-depth tutorials covering multiple use-cases and tasks --- from a comparative analysis of \gls{xai} methods and attributions, to quantifying to what extent evaluation outcomes are dependent on metrics' parameterisations.
-In Figure \ref{image}, we demonstrate some example analysis that can be produced with \texttt{Quantus}\footnote{The full experiment can be reproduced (and obtained) at the repository, under the \texttt{tutorials} folder.}.
-Moreover, the library provides an abstract layer between APIs of deep learning frameworks \eg \texttt{PyTorch} \cite{NEURIPS2019_9015} and \texttt{tensorflow} \cite{tensorflow2015-whitepaper} and can be employed iteratively both during- and after model training in the \gls{ml} lifecycle.
+The library is thoroughly documented and includes tutorials covering multiple use-cases, data domains and tasks---from comparative analysis of \gls{XAI} methods and attributions, to quantifying the extent evaluation outcomes are dependent on metrics' parameterisations.
+In Figure \ref{image}, we demonstrate some example analysis using ImageNet dataset \citep{ILSVRC15} that can be produced with \texttt{Quantus}\footnote{The full experiment can be reproduced (and obtained) at the repository, under the \texttt{\textbackslash tutorials} folder.}.
+The library provides an abstract layer between APIs of deep learning frameworks, \eg, \texttt{PyTorch} \citep{NEURIPS2019_9015} and \texttt{tensorflow} \citep{tensorflow2015-whitepaper} and can be employed iteratively both during and after model training.
 Code quality is ensured by thorough testing, using \texttt{pytest} and continuous integration (CI), where every new contribution is automatically checked for sufficient test coverage.
-We employ syntax formatting with \texttt{flake8} under various Python versions.
+We employ syntax formatting with \texttt{flake8}, \texttt{mypy} and \texttt{black} under various Python versions.

-Unlike other \gls{xai}-related libraries\footnote{ Related libraries were selected with respect to the \gls{xai} evaluation capabilities.
-Packages including no metrics for evaluation of explanation methods, \eg, \texttt{Alibi} \cite{alibijanis}, \texttt{iNNvestigate} \cite{innvestigatealber}, \texttt{dalex} \cite{dalexhubert} and \texttt{zennit} \cite{anders2021software} were excluded.}, \texttt{Quantus} has its primary focus on evaluation and as such, supports a breadth of metrics, spanning various different categories (see \autoref{comparison-table}).
-Detailed descriptions of the different evaluation categories are documented in the repository.
-The first iteration of the library mainly focuses on attribution-based explanation techniques\footnote{This category of explainable methods aims to assign an importance value to the model features and arguably, is the most studied group of explanation.} for (but not limited to) image classification.
-In planned future releases, we are working towards extending the applicability of the library further \eg, by developing additional metrics and functionality that will enable users to perform checks, verifications and sensitivity analyses on top of the metrics.
+Unlike other \gls{XAI}-related libraries\footnote{ Related libraries were selected with respect to the \gls{XAI} evaluation capabilities.
+Packages including no metrics for evaluation of explanation methods, \eg, \texttt{Alibi} \citep{alibijanis}, \texttt{iNNvestigate} \citep{innvestigatealber}, \texttt{dalex} \citep{dalexhubert} and \texttt{zennit} \citep{anders2021software} were excluded.}, \texttt{Quantus} has its primary focus on evaluation and as such, supports a breadth of metrics, spanning various evaluation categories (see \autoref{comparison-table}).
+A detailed description of the different evaluation categories can be found in the Appendix.
+The first iterations of the library mainly focus on attribution-based explanation techniques\footnote{This category of explainable methods aims to assign an importance value to the model features and arguably, is the most studied group of explanations.} for (but not limited to) image classification.
+In planned future releases, we are working towards extending the applicability of the library further, \eg, by developing additional metrics and functionality that will enable users to perform checks, verifications and sensitivity analyses on top of the metrics.